Services > Solid Waste (Refuse) and Recycling

 fertilizer for gardening or farming.

-aesthetics of the bins should be considered.
-Items that can be
+visibility and aesthetics of the bins should be considered.
+Items

-composted include kitchen waste (vegetable or fruit scraps), egg shells,
+that can be composted include kitchen waste (vegetable or fruit scraps),

-corn stalk, coffee grounds and filters, tea bags (remove staples),
+egg shells, corn stalk, coffee grounds and filters, tea bags (remove

-cardboard, clean paper, untreated wood chips, sawdust, hay, dry straw,
+staples), cardboard, clean paper, untreated wood chips, sawdust, hay,

-weeds, leaves and grass/lawn clippings.
-Items that cannot be
+dry straw, weeds, leaves and grass/lawn clippings.
+Items that

-composted include chemically treated wood products, inorganic material
+cannot be composted include chemically treated wood products, inorganic

-(metal or plastic), diseased plants, meat/bones/fatty food waste,
+material (metal or plastic), diseased plants, meat/bones/fatty food

-pernicious weeds (morning glory/bindweed, ivy, types of grasses – these
+waste, pernicious weeds (morning glory/bindweed, ivy, types of grasses –

-key features that enable compost to be made quicker than its normal
+Three key features that enable compost to be made quicker than its

 materials (even mix of brown materials such as leaves, dry straw, or